gbmhunter/blog/content/programming/embedded-linux/zynq/building-linux-for-the-zynq-zc702-eval-kit-using-yocto.md

 }
 ```

-This file is used as a configuration file for bootgen (see below).
+This file is used as a configuration file for `bootgen` (see below).

 ## Create Flash Image Using bootgen

-bootgen is a command-line application provided by the Xilinx SDK.
+`bootgen` is a command-line application provided by the Xilinx SDK.
 It is used to stitch together the many files needed for an embedded OS to boot properly into one image file.
-For myself, it was located at /opt/Xilinx/SDK/2017.1/bin/.
+For myself, it was located at `/opt/Xilinx/SDK/2017.1/bin/`.

 Use the following command: